-We’ll return your phone calls by the end of the day at the latest...
+We’ll return your enquiries by the end of the day, at the latest...

-Your transaction will be dealt with promptly.
+We'll ensure your transaction is dealt with promptly and efficiently.
 We don’t cut corners and you’ll have no nagging worries, because every aspect of your matter will be looked after properly...

-We guarantee you’ll receive the highest standard of service.
+We guarantee you’ll receive the highest standard of customer service.
 If we let you down in any way we’ll fix the problem promptly at our cost.
-If you’re not absolutely delighted with our service, we’ll refund to you every cent of our fees...
+Also, in accordance with our 100% Money Back Guarantee, if you’re not absolutely delighted with our service, we’ll refund to you every cent of our fees...

 Our Exceptional Conveyancing Team members are pleasant, accessible and experienced.
 They will provide you with exceptional service and possess expertise in:

 Dealing with all types of Title, including Torrens, Old System, Qualified, Strata and Community.

 Acting for buyers and sellers of residential and commercial property, including drafting and advising on contracts.

 Acting for lenders and borrowers in respect of residential mortgage transactions and commercial loan transactions.

 Acting for land developers in respect of subdivisions in relation to land under Torrens Title, Strata and Community Title (including drafting and registering Section 88B instruments creating easements, rights of way, Restrictions as to User, etc).